 The Audit and Risk Committee Charter (clause 2) requires the Committee to review and make recommendations to the Board, at least annually, on the overall structure, adequacy and effectiveness of the DRA Group's risk management policy and risk management framework.
 This review includes consideration of whether the DRA Group maintains an effective system to identify, assess and manage risks that are material to the achievement of the DRA Group's purpose and its strategy.
-See page 65 of DRA's 2021 Annual Report for further details about DRA's risk management framework and practices.
+See pages 20-23 of DRA's 2024 Financial Report for further details about DRA's risk management framework and practices.
+DRA's Risk Appetite and Strategic Risk Profile was reviewed during the reporting period.